remy/nodemon/README.md

 The delay figure is number of seconds (or milliseconds, if specified) to delay before restarting.
 So nodemon will only restart your app the given number of seconds after the *last* file change.

-If you are setting this value in `nodemon.json`, the value will always be interpretted in milliseconds.
+If you are setting this value in `nodemon.json` or `nodemon.js`, the value will always be interpretted in milliseconds.
 E.g., the following are equivalent:

     nodemon --delay 2.5

     {
         "delay": "2500"
+    }

+    module.exports = {
+      delay: '2500'
     }

 ## Controlling shutdown of your script